Simmons (electronic drum company): Relaunch

 In 2005, Guitar Center acquired the rights to the Simmons trademark and began marketing affordable Chinese-manufactured electronic drums (commercialized under other names in the world) under the Simmons name and original logo.
 While these kits have no relationship to the original company, some of their designs feature traces of the familiar hexagon shape, similar model numbers, and built-in samples of the classic Simmons sounds.

 In 2017, Simmons announced the new SD2000 series with a planned retail release on August 4, 2017, while simultaneously making public the return of Dave Simmons to the company.
 The SD2000 was a top-to-bottom redesign (with the exception of the included HEXX rack), and was available in five-piece: 11″ triple-zone SimHex snare, three 9″ dual-zone SimHex toms, 9″ mesh bass drum with nonslip stand, 13″ dual-zone chokeable crash, 15″ triple-zone ride and 12″ hi-hat.
 A seven-piece kit added one 9″ dual-zone SimHex tom and one 13″ dual-zone chokeable crash to the 5-piece configuration.
 The additional tom and cymbal units could also be purchased separately as an add-on, but there was no additional room to add components beyond upgrading the 5-piece.
 When upgraded, the 5-piece was identical to the 7-piece.
 Photos of the control unit indicated that it occupied all the available inputs.
 The newly designed kit employed mesh heads - the first in the Simmons line to do so - which were tensioned with a standard drum key.
-The pre-programmed sound bank included classic acoustic kit samples, sounds pulled from vintage Simmons kits such as the SDS-5, as well as world percussion and effect sounds (e.g. handclaps, cowbell, etc.).
+The pre-programmed sound bank included classic acoustic kit samples, sounds pulled from vintage Simmons kits such as the SDSV, as well as world percussion and effect sounds (e.g. handclaps, cowbell, etc.).
 Additionally users could add their own samples to the library.

 The control module included a full-color LCD, a built-in mixer, and a USB port that allowed playback of WAV and MP3 files from a USB drive, as well as recording in WAV format back out to a thumb drive.
 Other features were midi over USB, and USB out to a computer (either for kit-to-machine recording or machine-to-kit programming).

-As a visual reminder of the classic Dave Simmons-designed systems offered in the 1980s, although the SD2000 had round, tensionable, mesh heads, they were mounted in hexagonal frames reminiscent of the SDS-5 pattern.
+As a visual reminder of the classic Dave Simmons-designed systems offered in the 1980s, although the SD2000 had round, tensionable, mesh heads, they were mounted in hexagonal frames reminiscent of the SDSV pattern.